Habadisrael770/b1-appbuilder/docs/ROLLBACK_PROCEDURES.md

 The Manus platform provides built-in rollback functionality through checkpoints.
 This is the fastest and safest method.

+> **⚠️ CRITICAL LIMITATION (Discovered in Fire Drill 2025-12-15):**
+> Manus rollback **only restores changes that were committed to a checkpoint**.
+If code was modified after the last checkpoint without creating a new checkpoint, rollback will have no effect on those changes.
+In such cases, use Method 3 (Manual File Recovery) below.

 **Step 1:** Open the Manus Management UI and navigate to the Dashboard panel.

 **Step 2:** Locate the checkpoint list showing previous versions.
 Each checkpoint displays the version ID, timestamp, and description.